 Dr. Sugarbaker is a member of the Royal College of Surgeons of England, and the Royal College of Physicians and Surgeons of Glasgow, Scotland.

 He also occupies the editorial boards of eleven journals and is a member of the American College of Surgeons, European Society of Surgical Oncology and a founding member of the International Society of Regional Cancer Therapy.

-In 1989, Dr. Paul Sugarbaker was appointed Director of the Washington Cancer Institute at MedStar Washington Hospital Center and has been working there for over 20 years.
+In 1989, Dr. Paul Sugarbaker was appointed medical director of the Washington Cancer Institute at MedStar Washington Hospital Center and has been working there for over 20 years.

-After only three years into the position, he also became Director of the Program in Peritoneal Surface Oncology within the same cancer institute.
+After only three years into the position, he also became director of the peritoneal surface oncology program within the same cancer institute.